 Yard Sale Pizza, Clapton and other locations

 What: Established by three friends in an actual back yard, Yard Sale is probably most famous for its Clapton branch being the random venue that served as the UK debut for actor Macaulay Culkin’s covers band, but there are other branches too in Finsbury Park, Hackney, Leytonstone and Walthamstow.
 The 18-inch option is perfect for sharing with a friend or two, with humorously named pizzas including the TSB (tender stem broccoli) and the ‘herb your enthusiasm’.

-What: Homeslice was originally a pop-up restaurant selling pizza by the slice (which it still does), but now the five-strong group has sites all over London – Shoreditch, City, White City, Neal's Yard and Marylebone – and is best known for its 20-inch pizzas.
-All Homeslice pizzas cost around the £20 mark and that’s plenty enough to share with a friend or two.
-The restaurant's toppings are quite creative too, with options such as kimchi, porcini cream and basil, or chorizo, corn and coriander.
+What: Homeslice was originally a pop-up restaurant selling pizza by the slice (which it still does), but now the group is best known for its 20-inch pizzas.
+Costs start from £24 and that’s plenty enough to share with a friend or two.
+The restaurant's toppings are quite creative too, with options such as wagyu beef, truffle creme fraiche and salsa verde and basil, or chorizo, corn and coriander.

 Pizza is one of the best cheap eats you can find in London, with several restaurants offering up slices of the good stuff for under a tenner.
 If you’re on the hunt for some pocket-friendly pizza that won’t leave a hole in your wallet, check out these cheap and cheerful pizza joints which will leave both your stomach and your wallet full.